aistats/aistats2021/README.md

 4. Create the Repo.

-**This step can be done with an account that has write access to the aistats.github.io.git**
+**These steps can be done with an account that has write access to the aistats.github.io.git**

 5. Go to a suitable directory on your machine and type: